JuliaLang/www.julialang.org/content/blog/2017-09-06-gsoc-derivative_operators.md

 \frac{\partial u}{\partial t} + a\frac{\partial u}{\partial x}=0
 $$
 {{< /formula >}}
 describes a wave propagating along the x-axis with a velocity $a$.
 If $a$ is positive, the traveling wave solution of the equation above propagates towards the right, the left side is then called the upwind side and the right side is called the the downwind side.
-If the finite difference scheme for the spatial derivative, {{< formula >}}$\frac{\partial u}{\partial x}${{< formula >}} contains more points in the upwind side, the scheme is called **upwind scheme**.
+If the finite difference scheme for the spatial derivative, {{< formula >}}$\frac{\partial u}{\partial x}${{< /formula >}} contains more points in the upwind side, the scheme is called **upwind scheme**.
 Considering a case of 2nd upwind scheme, define

 {{< formula >}}
 $$ a^{+} = max(a,0)$$